SnakeZ115/advice-generator/README.md

 - [Box-Shadow CSS](https://developer.mozilla.org/es/docs/Web/CSS/box-shadow) - This helped me to make the box shadow effect.
 - [Media Queries Breakpoints](https://dev.to/gerryleonugroho/responsive-design-breakpoints-2025-playbook-53ih) - This is an amazing website that talks about some breakpoints for media queries.
+- [Advice API](https://api.adviceslip.com) - This is the Advice API.
+There is some information about how to use it.

 ## Author